sábado, 26 de mayo de 2001

 That night she thought she confessed

-and she nervously doesn't know what to do.
+while she nervously does not know what to do.